Reoptimize-Systems/rnfoundry/wave/doc/sphinx/index.rst

 of the system is more advanced. purely code-based

-3. *Interface design:* The developers of EWST have a different interface design philosophy which is more conventional than the WEC-Sim method.
-The EWST interface is more oriented toward automation and batch processing than the original WEC-Sim interface.
+3. *Interface design:* The developers of |TNShort| have a different interface design philosophy which is more conventional than the WEC-Sim method.
+The |TNShort| interface is more oriented toward automation and batch processing than the original WEC-Sim interface.
 This is mainly to facilitate randomised simulation and optimisation algorithms.